zzpustc/ML-Application-on-Network/README.md

 This repo is created mainly for updating recent researches about the AI on Network.

 ## Benchmark
+You can find a popular wifi activity recognition dataset [[here](https://github.com/ermongroup/Wifi_Activity_Recognition)].

+I will reproduce some famous algorithms and report their performance on this dataset if I am free.

 ## Conference
 ### AAAI2020